ensign-cs220/portfolio/docs/git.md

 ```

 Then, log in to your GitHub account and go to the [Settings page](https://github.com/settings/profile).
 Under the [SSH and GPG keys section](https://github.com/settings/keys), click on the New SSH key button.
 In the Title field, enter a descriptive name for the key (e.g., "Personal MacBook").
 In the Key field, paste the contents of your public key.

+# Commit Clarity

+Are you tired of struggling to make sense of your commit messages?
+[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) can help!
+This handy convention provides a standardized format for writing commit messages, which can make it easier to understand and track changes to your codebase.
+Plus, it's super easy to use and can help improve the readability and clarity of your commit messages.
+So why not give it a try and see how much easier it is to keep track of your code changes?
+With Conventional Commits, you'll be able to better understand your codebase and collaborate more effectively with your team.
+Give it a shot and see for yourself!

+Conventional Commits have their own special code words for different types of commits, and they can include any of these magic keywords:

+-   `build`: build: update build scripts for new dependency
+-   `ci`: ci: update CircleCI config with new pipeline
+-   `docs`: docs: update README with new instructions for installation
+-   `feat`: feat: add new feature for exporting data
+-   `fix`: fix: fix bug in login form
+-   `perf`: perf: optimize database queries for performance
+-   `refactor`: refactor: rewrite function for readability
+-   `style`: style: fix formatting in codebase
+-   `test`: test: add tests for new feature

+There are many short videos on YouTube that explain how to use Conventional Commits.
+Here are a few that you might find helpful:

+"Conventional Commits: A Beginner's Guide" by Fireship (https://www.youtube.com/watch?v=T1QEs3mdJoc) - This video provides a simple and easy-to-understand introduction to Conventional Commits.
+It covers the basic principles of Conventional Commits and provides examples of how to use them in practice.

+"Conventional Commits in 5 Minutes" by Traversy Media (https://www.youtube.com/watch?v=5U5LW-nN6zg) - This video provides a quick overview of Conventional Commits, including the syntax and structure of commit messages.

+"Conventional Commits: Tips and Tricks" by JavaScript Mastery (https://www.youtube.com/watch?v=kM8KvD-0Y9U) - This video provides more advanced tips and tricks for using Conventional Commits, including how to use them with tools like Semantic Release.

+I hope these videos are helpful in explaining how to use Conventional Commits!
+Let me know if you have any other questions.

+# The Code Shepherd

+[Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is a workflow for managing branches in a Git repository.
+It provides a set of rules for how branches should be created, merged, and deleted, and is designed to help teams collaborate on codebase changes in a structured and organized way.

+Imagine you have a team of developers working on a codebase.
+They all need to make changes to the code, but they can't all work on the same branch at the same time, or they might accidentally overwrite each other's work.
+That's where Gitflow comes in!

+With Gitflow, each programmer gets their own branch to work on.
+When they're done making changes, they can send a "request" to merge their changes into the main branch (kind of like sending a package through the mail).
+But before the changes are actually merged, someone else has to "approve" the request and make sure everything looks good.
+This way, everyone's changes get reviewed before they're added to the main branch, which helps to prevent bugs and other issues.

+Gitflow is kind of like a traffic controller for code changes.
+It helps to keep everything organized and moving smoothly, so that everyone can work together without causing too many "traffic jams" or "accidents".
+It's a handy tool for teams who want to make sure their codebase stays in good shape!

+There are many short videos on YouTube that explain how Gitflow works.
+Here are a few that you might find helpful:

+"Gitflow Workflow" by Atlassian (https://www.youtube.com/watch?v=aJnFGMclhU8) - This video is a quick and easy-to-understand introduction to the Gitflow workflow.
+It covers the basic principles of Gitflow and provides a visual representation of how it works.

+"GitFlow explained" by Martin Führlinger (https://www.youtube.com/watch?v=xXiqLdH5BHM) - This video provides a more in-depth explanation of the Gitflow workflow, including how to set it up and use it in practice.

+"Gitflow Workflow: A Simple Explanation" by LearnCode.academy (https://www.youtube.com/watch?v=HVsySz-h9r4) - This video provides a simple and easy-to-understand explanation of the Gitflow workflow.
+It covers the basic principles of Gitflow and provides examples of how it can be used in practice.

+We hope these videos are helpful in explaining the Gitflow workflow!
+Let us know if you have any other questions.